 If you are configuring a high-availability (HA) environment, you must set up your secondary HA host by using the same iSCSI connections that you used for your primary HA host.
-For more information, see "Configuring iSCSI in an HA deployment" on page 12.
+For more information, see "Configuring iSCSI in a HA deployment" on page 13.

-Configuring iSCSI in an HA deployment
+Configuring iSCSI in a HA deployment